elastic/elasticsearch/TRACING.md

 ## How is tracing configured?

    * The `xpack.apm.enabled` setting must be set to `true`
-   * You must supplied credentials for the APM server.
-See below.
+   * You must supply credentials for the APM server (see below).

 All APM settings live under `xpack.apm`.
 All settings related to the Java agent go under `xpack.apm.agent`.
 Anything you set under there will be propagated to